MakrooOwais/Dynamic_Programming/Best Sum/Brute Force/readme.md

 ## Performance

-It is important to note that the bestSum function uses a recursive approach, which may lead to exponential time complexity for certain inputs.
-As the size of the numbers array or the targetSum increases, the execution time may become significant.
+It is important to note that the `bestSum` function uses a recursive approach, which may lead to exponential time complexity for certain inputs.
+As the size of the `numbers` array or the `targetSum` increases, the execution time may become significant.

 For larger inputs, it is recommended to optimize the function using memoization or a dynamic programming approach to avoid redundant calculations and improve overall performance.

-In the provided code, the execution time is measured using the time module and printed in milliseconds (ms) for each input set.
+In the provided code, the execution time is measured using the `time` module and printed in milliseconds (ms) for each input set.

+---

-By understanding the bestSum function's algorithm and usage, you can find the smallest set of numbers from the numbers array that adds up to the targetSum.
+By understanding the `bestSum` function's algorithm and usage, you can find the smallest set of numbers from the `numbers` array that adds up to the `targetSum`.
 The recursive nature of the algorithm allows it to explore different combinations efficiently, but for larger inputs, additional optimization techniques may be necessary for better performance.